0xnulll/0xnulll/README.md

 ![](https://komarev.com/ghpvc/?username=0xnulll&label=PROFILE+VIEWS&color=brightgreen)

 I am a **FullStack Engineer** with 10+ years of experiance who is kneen to make world a better place to live by contributing towards technology.
 I am passionate about building successful products, whether by being a hands-on or leading.
-Excellent problem solver, solution provider, currently contributing in terra blockchain projects in NFT Space.
+Excellent problem solver, solution provider.
 I can assist in your tech problems or build something from scratch.

 Leading    : 🌟 🌟 🌟 🌟</br>